mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/historical-overview.md

   * The universe is both divisible and indivisible, generated and ungenerated, mortal and immortal.
   * The way up and the way down are one and the same.

+## Parmenides (c. late 6th century BC)

+* Nothing is in motion, nothing changes.
+* Whatever changes there might be, they are not changes from being to non-being.
+They are all changes within Being.
+Being is everlastingly the same and time is unreal because past, present, and future are all one.
+* The first to speak of metaphysics.
+* Earth is a sphere.

+## Melissus (fl. c.
+500 BC)

+* Pupil of Parmenides.
+* The universe is unlimited, unchangeable, immovable, indivisible, and homogeneous.
+* Pain is unreal because it implies (impossibly) a deficiency of being.
+* There is no such thing as vacuum since it would have to be a piece of Unbeing.
+Local motion is therefore impossible, for the bodies that occupy space have no room to move into.

+## Zeno of Elea (c.
+490 – c.
+430 BC)

+* Another pupil of Parmenides.
+* Zeno's paradoxes.

+## Empedocles (c.
+494 – c.
+434 BC, fl.
+444–443 BC)

+* All four elements (earth, water, air, fire) are fundamental “roots” of matter.
+* A cosmological theory must not just identify the elements of the universe, but must assign causes for the development and intermingling of the elements to make the living and inanimate compounds of the actual world.
+  E. assigns these roles to Love and Strife.
+Love combines the elements, Strife forces them apart.
+* Evolution of survival of the fittest.
+First flesh and bone emerged as chemical mixtures of the elements, then out of these constituents limbs and organs emerged: unsocketed eyes, arms without shoulders, and faces without necks.
+These roamed around until they chanced to find partners;
+  they formed unions, which were often, at this preliminary stage, quite unsuitable.
+Thus there arose various monstrosities: human-headed oxen, ox-headed humans, androgynous creatures with faces and breasts on front and back.
+Most of these fortuitous organisms were fragile and sterile;
+  only the fittest structures survived to be the human and animal species we know.

+## Anaxagoras (c.
+500 – c.
+428 BC)

+* Account of the beginning of the universe : “All things were together, infinite in number and infinite in smallness; for the small too was infinite.
+While all things were together, nothing was recognizable because of its smallness.
+Everything lay under air and ether, both infinite.”
+This primeval pebble began to rotate, throwing off the surrounding ether and air and forming out of them the stars and the sun and the moon.
+The rotation caused the of dense from rare, of hot from cold, of dry from wet, and bright from dark.
+But the separation was never complete, and to this day there remains in every single thing a portion of everything else (a little whiteness in black, etc.).
+* The idea of multiverse.
+* All things were together: then Mind came and gave them order.
+Mind is infinite and separate, and has no part in the general commingling of elements; if it did, it would get drawn into the evolutionary process and could not control it.
+* The first writers to include diagrams in his text.